xavier-orcutt/iptw-survival/README.md

     - Restricted mean survival time (RMST)
     - Median survival

 Standard variance estimates for survival curves can be biased when using IPTW, especially when weights are non-integer or extreme.
-To address this, `IPTWSurvivalEstimator` uses bootstrapping to provide robust confidence intervals for survival metrics.
+To address this, `iptw-survival` uses bootstrapping to provide robust confidence intervals for survival metrics.

 ## Installation